peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 Auto-tuning using PyTorch TunableOp
 ------------------------------------

-Since vLLM is based on PyTorch framework, "PyTorch TunableOp" can be used for auto-tuning.
+Since vLLM is based on the PyTorch framework, PyTorch TunableOp can be used for auto-tuning.
-You don't need to modify your code, and you can conveniently run the auto-tuning in two steps:
+You can run auto-tuning with TunableOp in two simple steps without modifying your code:

 * Enable TunableOp and tuning.
 Optionally enable verbose mode: